 Menstruation happens on a monthly bases.
 Each woman is affected differently by their monthly cycle.
-While some women experience little to no symptoms, others unfortunately experience distressing symptoms.
-During this time, cramping is very common and the majority of women have suffered from cramping at least once in their lives.
+While some women experience little to no symptoms, others, unfortunately, experience distressing symptoms.
+During this time, cramping is very common and the majority of women have suffered from cramping at least once in their entire lives.

 Menstruation occurs when a woman’s body prepares for pregnancy.
 If pregnancy doesn’t occur, the womb discards the lining of the uterus.
 This is released in the form of menses.
 Menses is partly blood and partly tissue from inside the uterus.
-The pain caused from cramping can be excruciating.
-While for other women it may be dull but more constant.
-Women may also experience pelvic pain even when they aren’t during their period.
+The pain caused by cramping can be excruciating.

 Since periods differ from woman to woman, you may only experience one, all or none of the below symptoms.
 Symptoms of menstrual period include the following: